Atryx10/ST_CI_Project/README.md

 # ST_CI_Project
 Report on CI enironment setup and integration test

-This report outlines the development of Continuous Integration (CI) using six different types of tools or components to automatically run unit and integration tests.
-The CI environment enables automated tests to be performed accurately, resulting in good quality assurance.
+This study describes the creation of Continuous Integration (CI), which runs unit and integration tests automatically utilizing six different kinds of tools or components.
+Accurate automated test execution is made possible by the CI environment, which leads to high quality assurance.

-Continuous Integration is a software development practice that involves continuously merging code changes into a central repository, and then automatically building, testing, and deploying the application.
-This practice helps to identify issues early in the development process, which leads to faster feedback and faster resolution of issues.
+A software development technique called continuous integration entails automatically creating, testing, and deploying the application after continuously merging code changes into a single repository.
+By identifying problems early on in the development process, this method facilitates quicker feedback and quicker problem-solving.

 Code Repository Link: https://github.com/Atryx10/ST_CI_Project